moodle-an-hochschulen/moodle-local_sandbox/README.md

 Emails sent by cronjob
 ----------------------

-If you have debugging enabled in your Moodle installation, as soon as local_sandbox is configured and working, there is an email sent to the webserver administrator (the person who gets stdout output from unix cronjobs) telling something like this:
+If you have debugging enabled in your Moodle installation, as soon as local_sandbox is configured and working, there might be an email sent to the webserver administrator (the person who gets stdout output from unix cronjobs) telling something like this:

 > instantiating restore controller 0b3123770cffd351d7c7b890a7a0035c